- Pennsylvania State Police Route 33 Shooting Video

 Other factors the Courts use to determine reasonable force is the size of the officer in comparison to the suspect.
 How many officers versus how many suspects?
 Are the suspects armed, or have specialized fighting skills?
 How close are back-up officers?
 What is the terrain of the fight and does it present additional dangers?

 Here the suspect is about the same size as Corporal Kelly.
 The suspect has physically resisted arrest, attempted to disarm Corporal Kelly, and had the strength to stand up despite the Troopers laying on his back and fighting back.
 There were two Troopers versus one suspect, but that did not faze the suspect and he fought desperately with them.
 It is unclear how far additional Troopers or other law enforcement is to the scene.
 The fight took place on a narrow shoulder to a busy highway making the situation even more dangerous.
 Finally, this situation met the Supreme Court’s acknowledgment that officers are often required to make split-second decisions under tense, uncertain, and rapidly evolving events.

 Lesson #6 – Be Prepared to Escalate to Deadly Force

-Anytime an officer is required to make a custodial arrest there is a potential for violence.
-Simply put, there are those who live among us who have no regard for the community’s standards and expectations – or for those who the community has hired to uphold those laws.
-When confronted with violence officers must be ready physically and mentally to counter the resistance or violence of these criminals.
+Whenever an officer is required to make a custodial arrest there is a potential for violence.
+When confronted with violence officers must be ready to counter the resistance or violence of these criminals.

 After less than a minute and a half of serious ground fighting the driver is able to flee around the front of his car to his driver’s door.
 Instead of getting into his car to flee, as one might expect, the suspect reaches in and retrieves a firearm.
 Any doubt on the suspect’s intent is quickly removed when he exits the car and begins firing on the Troopers.